ahmmed-binas/3D-X-and-O-game/README.md

 Special thanks to:
 - The creators of Three.js for providing an amazing library for 3D graphics in the browser.
-- [Name of music artist] for the awesome background music used in the game.
+- the awesome background music used in the game.

 ## License
 This project is licensed under the [MIT License](LICENSE).